Scrum: A Framework to Reduce Risk and Deliver Value Sooner

-Creating a Done Increment every Sprint is certainly challenging.
+Creating a “Done” increment every Sprint is certainly challenging.
 But purposefully so.
-Because putting this amount of pressure on the system that is creating the product — to do all the work necessary to achieve this — shows clearly where improvements are necessary.
+Because putting this amount of pressure on the system creating the product — to do all the work necessary to achieve this — will show clearly where improvements are necessary.
 Where skills, tools, and technologies are missing.
 Where bureaucracy is getting in the way.
 Where impediments need to be removed in order to actually work empirically and reduce the risk of complex work.
-By keeping a laser focus on delivering a Done Increment at least once every Sprint, the system will start hurting in the right spots and create opportunities for inspection and adaptation.
+By keeping a laser focus on delivering a Done increment every Sprint, the system will start hurting in the right spots and create opportunities for inspection and adaptation.

-“By keeping a laser focus on delivering a Done Increment at least once every Sprint, the system will start hurting in the right spots and create opportunities for inspection and adaptation.”
+“By keeping a laser focus on delivering a Done increment every Sprint, the system will start hurting in the right spots and create opportunities for inspection and adaptation.”

-Use a Shared Product Goal and Sprint Goal to Create Cohesion
+Use a Shared Goal to Create Cohesion During the Sprint

-The Scrum Guide mentions the word “goal” 40 times, which is more than any other element of the Scrum framework.
-Now, we don’t want to use this kind of exegesis to drive decisions about how to work with Scrum.
-But it should tell you something about how important shared goals are.
+The Scrum Guide makes 27 mentions of Sprint Goals — more than any other element of the framework.
+Now, we don’t want to suggest using this kind of exegesis to drive decisions about how to work with Scrum.
+But it should tell you something about how important they are.

-The Product and Sprint Goal also give color and purpose to the various Scrum Events, elevating them beyond just being meetings about work.
+Sprint Goals also give color and purpose to the various Scrum Events, elevating them beyond just being meetings about work.
 Sprint Planning is about determining the goal for the next Sprint and selecting the work that is needed for that.
-The Daily Scrum centers around how the Developers will spend the next 24 hours working towards this goal, and which impediments are blocking their ability to do so.
-The Sprint Review is about verifying the result of the Sprint Goal with stakeholders, how it relates to the Product Goal, and working with them to identify the next goals to focus on.
+The Daily Scrum centers around how the Development Team will spend the next 24 hours working towards this goal, and which impediments are blocking their ability to do so.
+The Sprint Review is about verifying the result of the Sprint Goal with stakeholders and working with them to identify the next goals to focus on.
 The Sprint Retrospective is about discovering ways to work together more effectively to achieve Sprint Goals.

-But the Product Goal and Sprint Goal also give focus to the three accountabilities of the Scrum framework.
-They give the Developers guidance and direction on what to self-organize around.
+But Sprint Goals also give focus to the roles of the Scrum Framework.
+They give the Development Team guidance and direction on what to self-organize around.
 They allow Product Owners to remain focussed on their ambitions for the product and how that translates into objectives for the various Sprints, rather than involving themselves with the details of how to implement that.
-And finally, Scrum Masters can increase the effectiveness of empirical process control by using the Product Goal and Sprint Goal as the proverbial canary in the coal mine.
-When teams struggle to create goals, that is a good reason for Scrum Masters to put on their Sherlock hats and go explore what is causing this.
+And finally, Scrum Masters can increase the effectiveness of empirical process control by using Sprint Goals as the proverbial canary in the coal mine.
+When teams struggle to create Sprint Goals, that is a good reason for Scrum Masters to put on their Sherlock hats and go explore what is causing this.
 Teams may be too large or small, they may lack certain skills or people.
 The Product Owner may not have a mandate or vision.
 Or refinement is not taking place.

-The short story is that in complex work, shared goals like Product Goals and Sprint Goals are the lighthouses that help you reach the harbor through dense fog.
-Without them, you’re likely to get lost and run ashore.
+The short story is that in complex work, Sprint Goals are the lighthouses that help you reach the harbor through dense fog.
+Without them, you’re likely to get lost or run ashore.